-DWQMS Operational Plan QMS-11 Revision Date: September 18, 2019 Revision: 6 PUC Approved By: Vice President, Operations & Engineering Title: Personnel Coverage Page 2 of 2
+DWQMS Operational Plan QMS-11

+Revision Date: October 6, 2016 Revision: 3

+Approved By: Vice President, Operations & Engineering

+Title: Personnel Coverage Page 2 of 2

-Hand or their immediate Supervisor if Maintenance Personnel or if additional staff are required.
+Operator (ORO) unless otherwise designated.
+When a problem or alarm occurs during non-regular hours, the Standby Operator will respond to investigate the alarm condition.
+Operators can contact their Lead Hand or their immediate Supervisor if Maintenance Personnel or if additional staff are required.
 A list of phone numbers is made available to the Blind River/North Shore Operator.
 Consultation with the ORO may be required.